-C. Indicate the ownership or control of the IT system or project.
+C. Who is the owner or control of the IT system or project?

 Department of Veterans Affairs Owned

-2. Information Collection and Sharing

-- D. The expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual.
-VACOLS contains records for 1.6 million Veterans. - E. A general description of the information in the IT system and the purpose for collecting this information.
+- 2. Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

+VACOLS contains records for 1.6 million Veterans.

+E. What is a general description of the information in the IT system and the purpose for collecting this information?